 This group meets monthly on the 3rd Tuesday, in the afternoon, as arranged by the leaders.
-Garden visits usually occur between April and September, with some meetings arranged, generally in the Baptist Church Hall, over the winter period.

 Please note that all trips must be booked and paid for in advance.
 Members will be provided with more detailed information on all meetings via email or phone.